When I talk about designing your Thomas Jefferson Education in your homeschool family (TJEd) - I'm not saying that this is THE way.

 Take time with each child.
 Even your younger children may love to have special time with you and their planners (- even if the contract and goals they verbalize change and alter )- it is still modeling the correct attitude of pursuing their own education.
 Make this a special time/ outing / whatever.
 For the Scholar, discuss their goals for the next month.
 Record their goals and show them how this will be entered into a daily planner in the planning time each morning.
 Discuss what curriculum/ books/ materials/ they could use to fulfill their goals.
 Get it out - look at it together - and help your child set some concrete goals for the following month.
 What may be a good classic book you can inspire your child to read? (you need to read it too - in order to be able to discuss it later)

-Create Skills Classes.
 These are some Skills Classes I have created for now and in the future: Cooking Class, Baking Class, Sewing Class, Advanced Sewing Class, Lawn Maintenance Class, Tool Shed Class (naming, using, cleaning, packing up tools) , Computer Hardware Class (my eldest son can teach this - connecting hardware, naming components, building a computer), Computer Software Class (Programs such as Word, Photoshop, Powerpoint etc) Pottery Class, Photography Class and so on.

 Do you need to join a club or create your own for specific interests?
+This is also an important aspect of the Thomas Jefferson Education Approach.

 In the Jeppson home, a child in the scholar phase would be encouraged to study various fields of knowledge, two at a time on a four month rotating schedule.
 The child would study these subjects daily and at the end of the four months write a lengthy report.